 Majority of the time, my approach to sun exposure is to receive an adequate daily exposure, without getting to the point of burning.
 As I live in Australia, the ozone layer here is quite weak, meaning it’s easier for us to get burnt, especially in the middle of the day in Summer!
 This is why I tend to get my vitamin D hits during mid morning or afternoon, when the strength of the sun has reduced.

 Natural Sunscreen Ingredients

 A lot of the ingredients used in this recipe have a natural SPF (Sun Protection Factor).

-Note: This is a natural recipe and has not been tested by a regulatory organisation for its exact SPF.
+Note: This recipe has not been tested by a regulatory organisation for its exact SPF.
 For this reason, I don’t make any claims as to the combined SPF.

 The following ingredients are considered low SPF and are generally quoted at these levels:

 - Shea butter – SPF 4-6

 - Coconut Oil – SPF 4-6

 - Almond Oil – SPF around 5

 - Red Raspberry Seed Oil – SPF 25-50